 - Do not use linezolid if you have used an MAOI in the past 14 days.

-- Some other medicines that may interact with linezolid include buspirone, bupropion, dobutamine, dopamine, meperidine, cold or allergy medicine (such as phenylpropanolamine, pseudoephedrine), medicine to treat depression (SSRI or TCA), or medicine to treat migraine headaches.
+- Some other medicines that may interact with linezolid include buspirone, bupropion, dobutamine, dopamine, meperidine, cold or allergy medicine (including phenylpropanolamine, pseudoephedrine), medicine to treat depression (including SSRIs, TCAs), medicine to treat migraine headaches, or narcotic pain medicine (including meperidine).
 This is not a complete list.